-As of the Record Date, we had outstanding (a) stock options to purchase an aggregate of [•] shares of our common stock with exercise prices ranging from \$[•] per share and (b) warrants to purchase an aggregate of [•] shares of our common stock with exercise prices ranging from \$[•] to \$[•] per share.
-Under the terms of the stock options and warrants, when the reverse stock split becomes effective, the number of shares of our common stock covered by each of them would be divided by the number of shares being combined into one share of our common stock in the reverse stock split and the exercise or conversion price per share would be increased to a dollar amount equal to the current exercise or conversion price, multiplied by the number of shares being combined into one share of our common stock in the reverse stock split.
+As of the Record Date, we had outstanding (a) stock options to purchase an aggregate of 6,880,759 shares of our common stock with exercise prices ranging from \$0.32 to \$3,340 per share and (b) warrants to purchase an aggregate of 24,582,748 shares of our common stock with exercise prices ranging from \$1.96 to \$12.075 per share.
+Under the terms of the stock options and warrants, when the reverse stock split becomes effective, the number of shares of our common stock covered by each of them would be divided by the number of shares being combined into one share of our common stock in the reverse stock split and the exercise or conversion price per share would be increased to a dollar amount equal to the current exercise or conversion price, multiplied by the number of shares being combined into one share of our price, multiplied by the number of shares being combined into one share stock split.
 This results in the same aggregate price being required to be paid upon exercise as was required immediately preceding the reverse stock split.
 The number of shares reserved under our option plan would decrease by the ratio approved by Board within the Split Ratio Range.